Francesca-Crispino/HMM-Kunitz-domain/HMM.md

 - PFAM identifier: PF00014
 - Structure resolution ≤ 3 Å
 The filtered search returned 135 entries.
 Before downloading the results, we generated a custom tabular report (available in this repository) containing the Entry ID, Sequence, and Chain identifier.
 The search specifically targeted PF00014, but many structures contained multiple chains.
 Thus, in homodimeric entries, identical chains (e.g., Chains A and B) were reduced to a single representative to avoid sequence redundancy.
-In heterodimeric complexes containing auxiliary fragments (e.g., Chains Q or J), only the primary Kunitz monodomain was retained based on sequence length, in order to produce a non-redundant, high-resolution dataset suitable for HMM construction.

 ---
 ### ASSESSMENT OF THE TRAINING SET